-Blood tests that measure other components such as iron, erythropoietin, vitamin B12 and folates help to rule out other conditions and determine the exact cause for the disease.
+Blood tests that measure other components such as iron, erythropoietin, vitamin B12, and folates help to rule out other conditions and determine the exact cause of the disease.

 According to the French American British (FAB) system, the different stages of myelodysplastic syndromes include:

 The treatment for myelodysplastic syndrome predominantly involves managing the symptoms and slowing the disease progression.
 People with no symptoms are monitored regularly to see if the disease progresses.

 Blood transfusions may be used to replace red blood cells, white blood cells, or platelets.
 They help to treat symptoms like anemia, fatigue, and shortness of breath in patients with myelodysplastic syndromes.

 The common medications used in the treatment of myelodysplastic syndromes include: